-In general, radiation to the abdomen area causes moderate side effects.
-In the first week of treatment, there may be few side effects except for a little tiredness.
-For most people side effects appear toward the second week of the radiation treatments and may peak 1 or 2 weeks after they are finished.
+In general, radiation to the pelvis area causes mild to moderate side effects.
+In the first couple of weeks of treatment, there may be few side effects except for a little tiredness.
+For most people side effects appear toward the end of the radiation treatments and may peak 1 or 2 weeks after they are finished.
 The side effects should go away over the next several weeks.
+For people who are having chemotherapy at the same time as the radiation, the side effects may appear sooner and be more severe.